 Description

-There is a small ground floor fireplace, the internal flue extending only to first floor level.
-This is the last full-size smock drainage mill in the Broads area.
+The ground floor contains a small fireplace, with the internal flue extending only to the first floor level.
+This mill is notable as the last full-size smock drainage mill in the Broads area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.